Q. What happens if I don’t make my premium payment by the end of the grace period??

 For enrollees who are receiving subsidies (and who have paid at least one month’s premium), if their premiums go past three months overdue, the coverage will be terminated retroactive to the end of the first month of the grace period.
 So if a subsidized enrollee pays the January premium but then doesn’t pay February, March or April, the coverage would then be terminated as of the end of February.

-The IRS has also prepared FAQs about Form 1095-A, and notes that it’s common for people to receive an incorrect Form 1095-A if their coverage was cancelled retroactively due to non-payment of premiums; in that case, the exchange will issue a corrected Form 1095-A. If in doubt, contact the exchange and/or your tax adviser.
+The IRS has also prepared FAQs about Form 1095-A, and notes that it’s common for people to receive an incorrect Form 1095-A if their coverage was canceled retroactively due to non-payment of premiums; in that case, the exchange will issue a corrected Form 1095-A. If in doubt, contact the exchange and/or your tax adviser.